 For starters, contact the visitors centre who can provide you with a list of local dog sitters.
 There are also sometimes signs at the caravan parks, or check out Mutts Cafe which usually has a listing on their noticeboard.

 Another alternative that may still be available is Exmouth Veterinary Clinic – we left our dog at their kennels for the day.
-The vet is only open from 9am to 4pm on weekdays, plus the rates are quite high, but it’s an easy option, without the need to ring around.
+The vet is only open from 9am to 4pm on weekdays, plus the rates were quite high, but it’s an easy option, without the need to ring around.

 Dog-Friendly Beaches in Exmouth

-Dogs are also prohibited from many of the beaches on the western side of the cape near Exmouth.
+Dogs are also prohibited from many of the other beaches in the region.
 For instance, the popular Turquoise Bay, with its superb snorkelling, is located in the Cape Range National Park, where dogs are not allowed.

-Further north outside of the national park, many of the beaches still don’t allow dogs, due to turtle nesting that occurs during the summer months.
+Further north outside of the national park, many of the beaches on the western side of the cape still don’t allow dogs, due to turtle nesting that occurs during the summer months.
 Look out for signs at the access roads, plus for signs warning of 1080 baits.

 Dog-Friendly Pubs & Cafes in Exmouth